rhyolight/influx-demo/README.md

     > python collect_samples.py

 It will run for about 100 seconds, unless you change the defaults.
-You may kill it anytime with problems.
+You may kill it anytime without problems.

 ## Query InfluxDB